WWE Hall of Fame (2026)

-The 2026 WWE Hall of Fame is an upcoming professional wrestling event produced by WWE that will feature the induction of the 27th class into the WWE Hall of Fame.
+The 2026 WWE Hall of Fame was a professional wrestling event produced by WWE that featured the induction of the 27th class into the WWE Hall of Fame.
+The ceremony took place on April 17, 2026, in Las Vegas, Nevada at Dolby Live at Park MGM the night before WrestleMania 42.
+It aired live on the ESPN app in the United States and on YouTube internationally.

 The first announced inductee into the Class of 2026 was former WWE executive and on-screen personality Stephanie McMahon, who was revealed via an announcement by the promotion during the Wrestlepalooza event on September 20, 2025.
-She will be inducted by longtime friend and fellow WWE Hall of Famer The Undertaker.
-Additional inductees for the Class of 2026 will be announced in the months leading up to WrestleMania 42.
+Additional inductees for the Class of 2026 were announced in the months leading up to WrestleMania 42.